 Samye monastery is standing at an altitude of 3700m above sea level and is situated in the southeast of Lhasa valley, The distance between Lhasa and Samye is about 170Km.

 It is the very first monastery of Tibet and built in the 8th century.
-The formal Buddhist monasticism in Tibet established form here.
+The formal Buddhist monasticism in Tibet established from here.
 The monastery has a history that spans more than 1200 years.
 King Trisong Detsen, who was revered by Tibetans as an emanation of Manjushri, initiated the construction of the monastery under the advice of the famous Indian Abbot Shantarabshita.
 However, it is proclaimed that many demons caused obstructions.
 During the daytime, people worked hard to build it and at night the demons destroyed it.
 So the abbot advised the king to invite a famous tantric master called Padmasambhava.
 This master subdued all the demons on his way to Tibet and Samye.
 So they could finally build the monastery without any problems.

 Structure of the Samye Monastery